 1. Revenue Protection

 A broken coffee machine in a busy hotel breakfast rush can mean losing $500–$1,500 in potential beverage sales in a single morning.
 According to a study by Technomic, coffee is the highest-margin beverage in foodservice, with profit margins exceeding 80%.
 Every minute your machine is down is money you're never getting back.
+In hotels, coffee service is often a key amenity that influences guest satisfaction scores — a failed machine can trigger negative reviews that cost far more than the repair.

 2. Equipment Longevity

 Commercial coffee machines are capital investments.
 A typical super-automatic espresso machine costs $8,000–$20,000.
 Without proper maintenance, you'll replace it in 3–5 years instead of 8–12.
 That's a difference of thousands of dollars in total cost of ownership.
+I've seen operators buy a second machine because the first one failed prematurely due to neglected descaling — doubling their capital outlay.

 3. Quality Consistency

 Inconsistent coffee quality drives customers away.
 Research from the National Coffee Association shows that 63% of consumers say they would visit a coffee shop less frequently if the quality was inconsistent.
 For hotels and restaurants, that translates directly to lower repeat business and negative reviews.
+A machine that isn't maintained properly will produce weak, burnt, or watery espresso — the exact opposite of what your customers expect.

 4. Health and Safety Compliance

 Commercial coffee machines require regular cleaning to prevent mold and bacteria buildup.
 Health department violations related to dirty beverage equipment can result in fines of $200–$1,000 per infraction, and repeated violations can lead to temporary closure.
+In my experience, I've seen medical offices lose patients because their coffee tasted stale, and retirement communities face complaints that impacted their occupancy rates.
+The cost of neglect far exceeds the cost of proper maintenance.

-How Coffee Machine Maintenance Costs Break Down
+How Do Coffee Machine Maintenance Costs Break Down?

 Let's dissect the actual components of coffee machine maintenance costs.
 This breakdown applies to most commercial espresso machines, drip brewers, and bean-to-cup systems: